Sahil9424r/FutureFirst_Assignment/README.md

    The next day’s stock price is primarily influenced by the **change in the Data dataset from the previous day**.

 2. **Scope Limitation**
-   Although real-world stock prices are influenced by many external factors (news, sentiment, macroeconomic indicators), **all such factors are intentionally ignored** for this assignment.
+   External influences such as market news, sentiment, volume, and macroeconomic indicators are intentionally ignored.
    Only the relationship between the provided datasets is modeled.

 ---